gwleuverink/asset-injector/README.md

 class InjectAssets implements AssetInjector
 {
-    // Used to determine if assets were already injected in the response public function identifier(): string
+    // Used to identify your assets in the HTML response public function identifier(): string
     {
         return 'MY_PACKAGE';
     }

     // You can opt in to asset injection by implementing your own checks.
-    // For example if a package user can control this via config file. public function enabled(): bool
+    // For example if a package user can control this via config file, or when your end user hits a middleware public function enabled(): bool
     {
         return true;